Intro

 Closing

-Thanks to the help from AI, the code is no longer mystery and build a “toy” browser engine can be done in days to weeks.
+Thanks to the help from AI, the code is no longer mystery and build a “toy” browser engine can be done in days instead of weeks or months.
 But, for the real-world browser engine is another story.
 My experience when make the browser engine with Swift is mixed feeling.
-Mostly, I’m confused with the output of code program because I have around 5 to 20% familiarity with Swift programming language.
-Even along with the Web Browser term like Chrome - it’s a control for managing tabs, back and forward button, address bar input, bookmark site.
+Mostly, I’m confused with the output of code program because I have less experience with Swift programming language.
+Even along with the web browser term like Chrome - it’s a control for managing tabs, back and forward button, address bar input, bookmark site.
 I was thinking the Chrome is just the product name of Google Chrome. 🙈

 If I want to make a description on how the browser engine works maybe like this: